Universal Polynomials for Tautological Integrals on Hilbert Schemes: Enumerative applications

+For topological singularites $T_{1}, \ldots, T_{k}$, the associated Enriques diagram is $D = D_{1} \sqcup \ldots \sqcup D_{k}$, where $D_{i}$ is the connected Enriques diagram associated with $T_{i}$.
+In the notation of Section \ref{section:geometric}, we have $H(D) = P((H(D_{i})_{0}))$, so we can apply Proposition \ref{genFunProp} to prove Corollary \ref{cor:curveGen} for the case of topological singularity types.

-\subsection{General Hypersurface Singularities}
+\subsection{General hypersurface singularities}

 Without any extra work, the above extends to counts of analytic types of isolated singularities of hypersurfaces.
 Let $(D,x)$ be the pair of a divisor $D$ in a nonsingular variety $X$ and an isolated singular point of $D$.
-We define the analytic type of the singularity $(D,p)$ to be the isomorphism type of the complete local ring $\wh{\cO}_{D,x}$.
+The analytic type of the singularity $(D,p)$ is the isomorphism type of the complete local $\CC$-algebra $\wh{\cO}_{D,x}$.

-The exact same proof as in the surface case shows the following proposition.
-Note in particular that we do not need the nonsingularity of $X^{[n]}$ anywhere in the argument. \begin{nprop} Let $X$ be a smooth, projective, connected variety, let $L$ be a line bundle on $X$, and let $T_1, \ldots, T_k$ be analytic singularity types.
-Suppose $L$ is $N$-very ample, where $N$ is an integer depending on the types $T_i$, and let $d$ be the sum of the codimensions of the $T_i$.
-There is a rational polynomial $G$ in the Chern numbers of $(X,L)$, depending only on the $T_i$, such that in a general $\PP^d \subseteq |L|$ the number of divisors having precisely $k$ isolated singularities of types $T_i$ is given by $G$. \end{nprop}
+Lemma \ref{finiteDetermination} is valid for hypersurface singularities of all dimensions, and the following proposition can be shown by the proof given in Section \ref{sec:analyticTypes}, mutatis mutandis.
+(Note in particular that we do not use the nonsingularity of $X^{[n]}$ anywhere in the argument.) \begin{nprop} \divCountProp \end{nprop}

 There is a similar corollary for the generating function of these universal polynomials as in the curve case; we leave the statement of this to the reader.